Unavailable001/Laptop-Price-Predictor/README.md

 # Laptop-Price-Predictor

-This appears to be a laptop price prediction project using machine learning.The key aspects include :
+This is a laptop price prediction project using machine learning.The key aspects include :

 1. Dataset Overview:
 - The dataset contains information about laptops including features like: